-So, another round of the World ADCs just concluded.
+So, another round of the World ADC (Antibody Drug Conjugates) just concluded.
 With a stellar line up that included Alain Beck from Pierre Fabre, Thorsten Sperber from Immunomedics, Nicholas Choong form Seattle Genetics, Rakesh Dixit from BioNavigen, Trevor Hallam from Sutro Bio and many other eminent personalities, the event did live up to its expectations.

-ADCs continue to represent a transformative approach to modern cancer treatment.
-At Roots Analysis, we have tracked this space for almost five years now; with over 16,000 patents, 250 molecules under development and USD 5 billion of public and private investment, there is a lot that has gone right for stakeholders engaged in this domain.
+ADC continues to represent a transformative approach to modern cancer treatment.
+At Roots Analysis, we have tracked this space for almost five years now; with over 16,000 patents, 250 ADC molecules under development and USD 5 billion of public and private investment, there is a lot that has gone right for stakeholders engaged in this domain.

 The key difference, of course, compared to what was happening a few years ago is that researchers are identifying new biological targets.